jupyter/governance/conduct/faq.md

 the Jupyter Steering Council and JupyterDay/JupyterCon events.
 That means that it will apply both in community spaces and at our events.

-In practice, this means mailing lists, the various Jupyter channels, and Jupyter events.
+In practice, Jupyter spaces include mailing lists, various communication channels, and events.

 ### What happens if someone violates the Code of Conduct?